 Beacon Health System and BHF are nicotine-free environments.
 Smoking, use of tobacco and e-cigarettes are prohibited on all BHF campuses.

-Consistent with Beacon Health System’s policy, guns, knives and other weapons are not allowed on the premises of any Beacon Health & Fitness facility or Elkhart Health & Aquatics.
+Consistent with Beacon Health System’s policy, guns, knives and any other weapons are not allowed on the premises of any Beacon Health & Fitness facility or Elkhart Health & Aquatics.

 No solicitation or promotion of products, services, or events is permitted on the premises without prior written approval from Beacon Health System.

 For your comfort and safety, all members are expected to wear workout attire appropriate for exercise.
 Rubber-soled tennis or athletic shoes are required at all times.
 Sandals, open-toes shoes and boots are not allowed on the exercise floor.

 Cleats are only permitted in the cycling studio, and may not be worn in other areas of the facility.
 We ask that cycling participants wear soft-toed shoes into the Facility and only change into cleats when they enter the cycling studio.

 Clothing with offensive language/designs/pictures is not permitted.
 Management reserves the right to determine whether a member’s clothing is acceptable, and may require that a member change clothes or leave the Facility.
 Swimmers must towel off prior to entering the locker rooms and wear shirts and shoes before entering the lobby or fitness area.
 Swimsuits are not permitted in any exercise area other than pools or saunas.
 Swimwear in the whirlpool is required, and either swimwear or a towel in saunas.
 Thong-style swimsuits are not permitted.

 Video Security Cameras

 Video security cameras are used in our Facilities.
 Video surveillance is not used in the showers, bathroom stalls, locker areas or changing areas.